 Review the AVS Code of Conduct.
 Note that all sessions and social media posts will be moderated for disruptive behavior.

 Create Presentation Slides Using PowerPoint Only: Create your presentation slides and check them for sensitive or confidential information.
 Your presentation will be available online and should not include confidential information.
 Be sure your last slide lists the best way(s) for others to contact you for questions or collaborations.

 Presentation Time Length:

-- Contributed Oral Presentations: 15 minutes total, including 3 minutes for the question and answer time.
+- Invited Student Award Presentations (Monday): 15 minutes, include 3 minutes for question and answer time.
+30 minutes total, including 5 minutes for the question and answer time.
 (Live Presentation Tips)

-- Invited Oral & Award Presentations: 30 minutes total, including 5 minutes for the question and answer time.
+- Invited Major Award Presentations (Monday): 30 minutes total, including 5 minutes for the question and answer time.
 (Live Presentation Tips)

-- Invited Plenary Presentation: 45 minutes total, including 5 minutes for the question and answer time.
+- Invited Plenary Presentation (Monday): 45 minutes total, including 5 minutes for the question and answer time.
 (Live Presentation Tips)

 - Select Presentation Device: You must use your own laptop or desktop computer (no mobile devices).
 A webcam is optional, if you would like to be visible on screen while also showing your slides.